input-output-hk/lace/packages/e2e-tests/README.md

 - run docker image locally <https://github.com/input-output-hk/lace-hw-testing-toolkit.git>
-- After starting docker image (info should be displayed - `⚡️ Trezor Device Manipulation API is running at http://localhost:8000`) test need to be triggered in 60 sec because emulator shutting down device if there is no action
+- After starting docker image (info should be displayed - `⚡️ Trezor Device Manipulation API is running at http://localhost:8000`)
+  Tests need to be triggered in 60 sec because emulator shuts down device if there is no action
-  (will be improved in followup tickets by starting emulator trough API)
+  (will be improved in follow-up tickets by starting emulator trough API)